dewert99/creusot-experiments/restricted_seperation_logic.md

 This allows for the encapsulation of separation logic

 ### Dynamic Lifetimes
-One pattern in unsafe that so far hasn't been captured is the use of 'static to as a phony erased lifetime see https://docs.rs/yoke/latest/yoke/.
+One pattern in unsafe that so far hasn't been captured is the use of 'static as a phony erased lifetime see https://docs.rs/yoke/latest/yoke/.

 Given a Box with some data in it we can get write permission to the pointer and create a 'static mutable reference but can then never free the memory, (basically we just implemented Box::leak)